 There is a bar area where you can sit if you are just having drinks.
 The drinks menu is standard.
 You should note that the wines in China tend to be more expensive than cocktails.

-The kids and I had mocktails named after the seasons.
+At Canton Table, the kids and I had mocktails named after the seasons.
 You can see the summer, autumn and winter drinks below.

 So what are in the four seasons mocktails?
 Summer (hiding in the rear below) is strawberry, raspberry, cranberry, lemon and soda; Winter (in the pretty glass) is coconut, pineapple, lemon and cinnamon and Autumn (on the left) is pineapple, mango and passion fruit.